mlab-lattice/lattice/docs/development/docker-images.md

 In order to be able to push to a remote registry, you will need to be authenticated and authorized.

-Here is how to get set up to push to Google Container Registry repository.
+Here is how to get set up to push to a Google Container Registry repository.

 First, ask the project administrator to make your user a `Storage Admin` (https://cloud.google.com/container-registry/docs/access-control).